-Reflex Conscious Unconscious Eye roll Eyes remain on the same plane as the fish is rotated. e Eyes do not move as fish is rotated.
+Reflex Eye roll Conscious Eyes remain on the same plane as the fish is rotated.
+Unconscious Eyes do not move as fish is rotated.
 Breathing Regular movement of the operculum.
 No/random movement of the operculum.
 Swimming Fish constantly swimming.
 No movement or attempt to swim.
 Equilibrium Fish will right itself when knocked.
 Fish will remain upside down.
 Prick Fish may move away from the stimulus.
 Fish will not move away from the stimulus.
 Electric current Fish may move away from the stimulus.
 Fish will not swim away from the stimulus.